Custom Collection Available

 The venues are just as varied as you saw further up this page, please ask for details if you would like to see some galleries.
 For now, here are some wedding slideshows you might like to see.

-The best wedding photographers for you?
+The best wedding photographer for you?

 A common question is "how do I find the best wedding photographer?", and the answer to that question is actually pretty straightforward.
 Finding an accomplished wedding photographer, the best wedding photographers in Michigan, a photographer that fits with you, can be condensed into these three steps.